celikaylin/docker-networking/README.md

 # docker-networking

-Simple example of docker networking
+This is a really simple application to understand docker networking